-Code of the course: BCA6008TTitle of the course: Accounting and Financial ManagementLevel of the Course: NHEQF Level 5.0Credit of the Course: 4Type of the Course: Discipline Centric Core Course (DCC) in computer scienceDelivery Type of the Course: Lecture, 40+20=60.
-The 40 lectures for content delivery and 20 hours ondiagnostic assessment, formative assessment, and subject/class activity, problem solving.
-Prerequisite:None
+Title of the course : Accounting and Financial Management

+Type of the Course : Discipline Centric Core Course (DCC) in computer science

+Delivery Type of the Course: Lecture, 40+20=60.
+The 40 lectures for content delivery and 20 hours on diagnostic assessment, formative assessment, and subject/class activity, problem solving.
+Prerequisite: None